jeanbottein/zvote/stories/stories.md

 as a user, I want to see the voting count of each option of a vote only for approval voting. both in voting mode and view mode. with live update in voting mode

 as a user, I want to see the majority judgement graph for each option of a vote only for majority judgement voting. both in voting mode and view mode.with live update in voting mode.

+As a user, I want the options to be sorted from the highest to the lowest rank, displaying the mention each option received.
+In case there is a tie in the majority mention between two or more options, please break the tie by removing their majority mention and comparing their next closest mentions.
+Repeat this process iteratively until only one option stands out with a higher mention.
+If options remain tied even after this step, recognize them as equal.
+Please present the results clearly, showing the sorted options with their corresponding mentions step-by-step.